App version: 0.1.0

 Editor’s note: Lantern by SoFi seeks to provide content that is objective, independent and accurate.
 Writers are separate from our business operation and do not receive direct compensation from advertisers or partners.
 Read more about our Editorial Guidelines and How We Make Money.

 You can think of your transmission as the conduit for energy from your engine to your wheels.
 It’s one of the biggest and most important components of your car, and when it fails, it can be an expensive fix.
-“How much is a transmission replacement?” is the worried question many of us pose after one fails.Here’s a close look at what your transmission does, signs that it’s having problems, and what it may cost you to repair one.
+“How much is a transmission replacement?” is the worried question many of us pose after one fails.Here’s a close look at what your transmission does, signs that it’s having problems, and what it may cost to repair one.

 What Does a Transmission Do?